 Iron plays a similar role in the chicken’s body as it does in every living organism, supplying oxygen to all parts of the body.

 The iron deficiency called “anemia” is more deadly than any other deficiencies existing in the world right now.
+Read a complete guide on more iron-rich raisins for chickens.

 Magnesium is just as important as any other nutrients as it assists in bone development and the healthy functioning of metabolism.